There will be no inductees in the Baseball Hall of Fame class of 2021

 The last time the Baseball Writers' Association of America didn't vote in any players was in 2013, and this is also the first time since 1960 that there were no new hall of fame members in a single year, according to the Baseball Hall of Fame's website.

 Three of those names back on the ballot included Barry Bonds, Roger Clemens and Curt Schilling.
+All three have one year left of eligibility.

 In a long Facebook post Tuesday, Schilling said he would not participate in the final year of voting.
 Included in his post was a letter to the Hall of Fame.